Helpers

 argumentsThe type is an array of unknown

 because we don’t (yet!) have any way to make templates aware of the information in this definition—so users could pass in anything.
-We can work around this using type narrowing—TypeScript’s way of using runtime checks to inform the types at runtime.
+We can work around this using —TypeScript’s way of using runtime checks to inform the types at runtime.

 named